Along with 2013, my first term as a student in Experience Institute’s inaugural year has come to an end.

-Be accountable.
 This has been a tough one for me in the past because I often maintain a mindset where I choose to be extra hard on myself so that no one else can tell me to work harder.

 This is called pride, by the way.

 What I’ve learned is that by humbling myself to be accountable to another person makes way for more growth and learning than would be possible on my own.